calebkbrad/tweet-memento-scraper/README.md

 # tweet-memento-scraper
-A command line tool for scraping a Twitter status URI-M for info about that tweet
+Command line tools for scraping relevant info from Twitter status and profile URLs from archives, regardless of time of archival.

 ## Usage

-### Installing the tool locally with git
+### Installing the tools locally with git
 1. Setup venv (optional but I would recommend it)
    1. Create venv
    ```